allison-nau/cio-mass-cytometry/README.md

 ### [notebooks/09 - R - Pre vs Post statisitcs.ipynb](https://github.com/allison-nau/cio-mass-cytometry/blob/e3cf4660abc4b87f57b6ee7c58f68ee4530209ce/notebooks/09%20-%20R%20-%20Pre%20vs%20Post%20statisitcs.ipynb)
 ### [notebooks/09 - R - Pre vs Post statisitcs.ipynb](TODO: Add Link for jason's github)

-Uses diffcyt[^4] to calculate preliminary statistics for any desired models.
-The example shown here is pre vs post, regardless of response, for each of the following: differential abundance (cell population frequency), differential state for each functional marker for each cell population, and pseudobulk differenntial state for each functional marker with all non-excluded clusters combined.
+Use diffcyt[^4] to calculate preliminary statistics for any desired models.
+The example shown here is pre vs post, regardless of response, for each of the following:
+- **differential abundance** (cell population frequency)
+- **differential state by cluster** for each functional marker (for each cell population)
+- **pseudobulk differenntial state** for each functional marker with all non-excluded clusters combined

+Note: multiple hypothesis correction is done across each inidividual model (i.e. each time diffcyt is run), not across all models run.

 [^4]: Weber LM et al. "diffcyt: Differential discovery in high-dimensional cytometry via high-resolution clustering." *Communications Biology*, 2019 May 14;2:183. doi: 10.1038/s42003-019-0415-5.